m3ssap0/CTF-Writeups/AUCTF 2020/M1 Abrams/README.md

 The content of the file is the hexadecimal representation of a GZip archive (i.e. signature `1f8b08`).

 This [file](flag.gz) can be re-created with an hexadecimal editor.
-Opening the archive you will find the `flag.txt` file with the flag.
+If you open the archive you will find the `flag.txt` file with the flag.

 ```
 auctf{$h311_Sh0K_m3_z@ddY}